-A dense holiday loaf becomes a creamy, yet remarkably light pandoro bread pudding.
+Turn a pandoro loaf into a creamy, yet remarkably light pandoro bread pudding.
 Add a drizzle of warm bourbon sauce for a perfect finish.

 I love stumbling upon good recipes by accident.
 Such was the case last week when a less-than-stellar pandoro purchase became one of the best bread puddings I’ve ever eaten.
 Lemonade from lemons.
 Bread pudding from bad pandoro.
 It’s a beautiful thing.

 Pandoro is a tall, star-shaped Christmas bread from Verona.
 In its simplest terms, it’s much like panettone without all of the “stuff” inside (raisins, candied citron, etc.).
 Delicious on its own, it rarely needs more than a quick warming and dusting of powdered sugar (reminiscent of the snow-tipped peaks of the Alps).

 Rewind to last week.
 On a whim, I picked up a pandoro from my local grocery store.
 I hesitated at the time, given that: a) I usually defer to speciality markets for these types of foods, b) it was a brand I’d never heard of, and c) it was on a rolling cart in the middle of the butcher department, flanked on either side by 3-ton fruitcakes.

 I suspected that the odds might be against me.